benjamingarzon/benjamingarzon.github.io/_pages/teaching.md

 **fall 2024**

 Perspectives on human and machine intelligence.
-Course for PhD students.
+PhD course.
 University of Zurich.

 Advanced Python Usage.
-Course for PhD students.
+PhD course.
 University of Zurich.

 The science of expert performance.
-Course for Master students.
-Course for PhD students.
+Master course.
 University of Zurich.

+\
+\

 ### **past**

 **2024**

-Network Analysis in Psychology and Social Sciences.
-Course for PhD students.
+Network analysis in psychology and social sciences.
+PhD course.
 University of Zurich.

 **2023**

 Interdisciplinary perspectives on human and machine intelligence.
-Course for Master students.
+Master course.
 University of Zurich.

 Introduction to machine learning.
-Course for PhD students.
+PhD course.
 University of Zurich.

 Introduction to programming with Python.
-Course for PhD students.
+PhD course.
 University of Zurich.

 **2019**

 Computational modelling for cognitive neuroscience and psychiatry research.
-Course for PhD students.
+PhD course.
 Karolinska Institute.

 **2018**

 Computational modelling and data analysis for cognitive neuroscience.
-Course for PhD students.
+PhD course.
 Karolinska Institute.

 **2012-2013**

-Seminars on neuroimaging analysis for PhD students and postdocs.
+Neuroimaging analysis.
+PhD seminars.
 Karolinska Institute.